Meeds-io/whitepaper/intl/zh/2-deeds.md

 In addition to Meeds, it will also be possible to distribute other tokens (for instance the DAO’s own tokens) based on the same engagement mechanism.
 In that case, the distribution will be subject to a 5% transaction fee (in DAO token) for the Meeds Association.
 In that case, the distribution will be subject to a 5% transaction fee (in DAO token) for the Meeds Association.
 In that case, the distribution will be subject to a 5% transaction fee (in DAO token) for the Meeds Association.

 ## 2.6.
-2.6.
-2.6.
 The “mintium” model – tokenize work engagement

 By engaging their users in the WoM, Deeds get compensated through an innovative mintium model.

 Engagement points, gained by the Deeds’ users, participate in the global engagement index, calculated by the Meeds Association.
 The index uses the same principle for all Deeds.
-Engagement points, gained by the Deeds’ users, participate in the global engagement index, calculated by the Meeds Association.
-The index uses the same principle for all Deeds.
-Even though the Deed can change the points’ allocation to promote one action over another, those changes will not be taken into the account in the global index computation.
-The index uses the same principle for all Deeds.
-Engagement points, gained by the Deeds’ users, participate in the global engagement index, calculated by the Meeds Association.
-The index uses the same principle for all Deeds.
-Even though the Deed can change the points’ allocation to promote one action over another, those changes will not be taken into the account in the global index computation.
 The index uses the same principle for all Deeds.
 Even though the Deed can change the points’ allocation to promote one action over another, those changes will not be taken into the account in the global index computation.

 Each week, a certain amount of Meeds is allocated to the global engagement minting of the WoM.
 It’s computed weekly, pro-rata, among the participating Deeds.
 Some Deeds get an additional boost depending on their type.
 The Deeds that claim their Meeds over the week, receive them.
 The unclaimed Meeds are added to the following week’s global distribution amount.